-The holidays are coming, and one of the best parts of this time of year is having friends and family over to celebrate together.
+The holidays are coming, which often means having friends and family over to celebrate together.
 (Or you and your inquisitive canine visiting others.)

-For inquisitive canine parents with dogs that don’t know how to politely greet people, though, having people over often only adds to the stresses of the season.
+For inquisitive pet parents with dogs that don’t know how to politely greet people, though, having people over often only adds to the stresses of the season.

-As a certified trainer, dog lover, and member of the therapy dog organization Love on a Leash, I find a composed dog greeting, be it at home or along the way, of the utmost importance – everyone appreciates a polite pooch.
+As a certified professional dog trainer, dog lover, and dog mom, I find a composed dog greeting, be it at home or along the way, of the utmost importance – everyone appreciates a polite pooch!

 So let’s get started with strategies for better dog greeting!

 The goal for Part 1 of this behavior training is to teach your dog to greet you and other family members politely.
 Your dog needs to learn that sitting or standing to greet is much more rewarding than jumping up.

 The goal for Part 2 is to teach polite dog greeting for other people, including friends and strangers.